socialgorithm/ultimate-ttt-docs/README.md

 If you see an **EACCES** error when you try to install a package globally: See the [npm docs on permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

+#### Lots of warning messages on Windows

+If after running `npm install` you see loads of warning messages in red/yellow, this is typically ok and everything should work.